The White Doe: Alternate names

-James Planché, author and dramatist, translated the tale as The Hind in the Woods.
+James Planché, author and dramatist, translated the tale as The Hind in the Woods in 1865.

-Further English translations renamed it The Story of the Hind in the Forest, The Enchanted Hind, The Hind of the Forest. and The White Fawn.
+Further English translations renamed it The Story of the Hind in the Forest, The Enchanted Hind, The Hind of the Forest, and The White Fawn.

-French illustrator Edmund Dulac included another version in his book Fairy Tales of the Allied Nations, entitled, The Hind of the Wood.
+French illustrator Edmund Dulac included another version in his book Fairy Tales of the Allied Nations (1916), entitled, The Hind of the Wood.

 Synopsis

-A crayfish (or a crab, or a lobster, in some translations) brought a childless queen to a fairy palace, where she was revealed as the fairy of the spring and took the form of a little old lady.
-The fairies promised the queen that she would soon birth a daughter that should be named Desirée.
-The crayfish took offense for being the only one not to be invited to the princess's christening.
-The crayfish would not be placated by the excuses of the fairies for the slight, warned them that the princess was in danger but did not explain the curse, should sunlight touch Desiree in the first fifteen years of her life.
+A king and a queen lived happily together, but wished for a child.
+One day, as the queen sat by a fountain, she was approached by a crayfish (or a crab, or a lobster, in some translations) who offered to grant her wish.
+The crayfish then revealed herself as the Fairy of the Fountain and transformed into a little old lady.
+She brought the childless queen to a fairy palace, and the fairies promised the queen that she would soon give birth to a daughter who should be named Desirée.
+After the girl was born, the crayfish took offense at being the only one not invited to the princess's christening.
+The crayfish would not be placated by the excuses of the fairies for this slight, warned them that the princess was in danger but did not explain the curse, should sunlight touch Desirée in the first fifteen years of her life.

 On the advice of the other fairies, the king and queen built a subterranean castle for the princess to live in.
 When her fifteenth birthday approached, the queen had her portrait made and sent it to all the neighboring princes.
 One fell so in love with her that he often shut himself up with the portrait and talked to it.
 When the king, his father, learned this, the prince persuaded him to break a betrothal with the Black Princess and send an ambassador to Desirée.
-The fairy Tulip, who loved Desiree best, warned not to let the ambassador see her before the birthday.
+The fairy Tulip, who loved Desirée best, warned not to let the ambassador see her before the birthday.
 At his suit, however, they agreed to bring the portrait to the princess, who was much taken by it, and to hold the wedding in three months, after her birthday.

 The prince was so love-sick that the king sent messages to implore them to put forward the wedding.

 Meanwhile, the Black Princess was deeply offended.
-Though she declared that he had his freedom, because she could not love a dishonorable man, she implored the aid of her fairy godmother, the fairy of the spring, who was reminded of the injury and resolved to harm Desirée.
+Though she declared that he had his freedom, because she could not love a dishonorable man, she implored the aid of her fairy godmother, the Fairy of the Fountain, who was reminded of the injury and resolved to harm Desirée.

 The enchanted doe approaches the prince, asleep by the stream.
 Illustration from a 1908 publication.